Jieyab89/LaraVuln/README.md

 Maybee not, because the AD (Active Directory) setup is quite an effort, but I have set up myself on my laptop, there is a domain controller and client.
 If this repository is busy and growing maybe I will make it more like a box

-Or you can go it alone, to set up some running services, the operating system being used, as well as access to get the domain controller or root, maybe I can add in a new sub folder
+Or you can go it self, to set up some running services, the operating system being used, as well as access to get the domain controller or root, maybe I can add in a new sub folder

 # Docker Script and Other Preq Script